jess-moloney/LHL_final_project_influenza_forecasting/README.md

 This model accepts three parameters: p, d and q.

-The parameter p is related to the partial autocorrelation of lagged values.
+The *parameter p* is related to the partial autocorrelation of lagged values.
 The optimal p value is chosen by selecting the time lag after which partial autocorrelation is no longer significant (aka has no effect on the current value).
 Based on the partial autocorrelation plot for both the pre-COVID and full time series, I chose a p value of 2 for both models.

-The parameter d is related to the stationarity of the time series.
+The *parameter d* is related to the stationarity of the time series.
 Statistical methods are based on the assumption that the time series is approximately stationary, that is, that the statistical properties of the time series (mean, standard deviation, etc.), do not depend on time.
 If the time series is not stationary, the optimal d value is chosen by selecting the number of times differencing needs to be applied in order for the time series to become stationary.
 This can be assessed by determining if the time series passes the ADF test.
 Both the pre-COVID and full time series passed the ADF test for stationarity, so I used a d value of 0 for both models.

-The parameter q is related to the past prediction errors of the model.
+The *parameter q* is related to the past prediction errors of the model.
 The optimal q value is chosen by selecting the time lag after which autocorrelation is no longer significant.
 Based on the autocorrelation plot for both the pre-COVID and full time series, I chose a q value of 6 for both models.

-Although both models fit the training set well, they were both very inaccurate on the test set and performed more poorly than the moving average model.
+Although both models fit the training set well, they were both inaccurate on the test set and performed more poorly than the moving average model.

 ![Pre-COVID](visualizations/Pre-COVID_ARIMA_1_week.png)